pmpg99/SOC-Analyst-Investigation-Data4Safe/README.md

 # SOC Incident Investigation Lab — Data4Safe Simulation

+ - The full technical report is available in Portuguese; an English Executive Summary is provided below / in the repository. -

 Hi, I'm Pedro.
 This is a hands-on project I built to simulate a real-world SOC incident investigation — from detecting suspicious network behavior to remediating risks in a controlled environment.